About the State and Local Innovation Initiative

 For answers to frequently asked questions, see our Q&A.

-On January 29, 2019 at 1 p.m.
-EST, J-PAL North America will host a webinar to provide additional information about the State and Local Innovation Initiative, review the application process, and answer questions.
-The webinar will feature Jessica Orozco, Program Manager at the County of Santa Clara Office of Supportive Housing, and James Sullivan, Professor of Economics at the University of Notre Dame and co-founder of the Wilson Sheehan Lab for Economic Opportunities, who will discuss their partnership on an evaluation of a Rapid Re-Housing program for single adults in Santa Clara County.
-Registration for the webinar can be found here.
+On January 29, 2019, J-PAL North America hosted a webinar to provide additional information about the State and Local Innovation Initiative, review the application process, and answer questions.
+The webinar featured Jessica Orozco, Program Manager at the County of Santa Clara Office of Supportive Housing, and James Sullivan, Professor of Economics at the University of Notre Dame and co-founder of the Wilson Sheehan Lab for Economic Opportunities, who discussed their partnership on an evaluation of a Rapid Re-Housing program for single adults in Santa Clara County.
+A recording of the webinar can be found here.

 The recordings of the webinars from previous rounds of the State and Local Innovation Initiative can be viewed on the initiative’s events page.